chmerev/candy-machine-v2-mint-solana-ui/README.md

 NEXT_PUBLIC_CANDY_MACHINE_ID — The address of your Candy Machine V2

-NEXT_PUBLIC_SOLANA_NETWORK — In which network to run the mint
+NEXT_PUBLIC_SOLANA_NETWORK — In which network to run the mint. 'devnet' | 'mainnet-beta' | 'testnet'.

 NEXT_PUBLIC_RPC_URL — RPC URL, the default is https://metaplex.devnet.rpcpool.com/, I recommend buying NODE to run it.
 I recommend [this](https://hackmd.io/@levicook/HJcDneEWF).